FACTION BRIEF

 Patron

-The Guild is the Economy's quality-filtering institution — the human answer to the question of what deserves attention in a world where everything competes for it.
+The Guild is the Economy's quality-filtering institution — the human answer to the question of what deserves attention.
+The relationship is symbiotic and uncomfortable.

 Neon Graves